-You will want us to write and review your custody agreement to protect your parental rights.
+You will want our experienced Huntsville family lawyers to write and review your custody agreement to protect your parental rights.

 In a divorce or child custody dispute, these agreements will go into the court order approved by the judge to finalize the case.
 If you decide to modify them on your own after a previous agreement or court order, a Petition to Modify is a good idea.
 This officially alters the earlier court order to include the new agreement.

 Get an Evaluation and Learn How a Huntsville Divorce Attorney Can Help